What is the Cost of a Tour Bus Rental?

 “Professional drivers will have limitations to the amount of miles or hours they are able to drive at a time without needing to be paid overtime,” Vaughn explains.
 “This is called overdrive, and can start anywhere from 450 miles to 650 miles.
 The amount varies among bus companies, but the cost can add up quickly for longer tours.”

-Legally, bus drivers can only drive ten consecutive hours before they are required to take an eight hour break, according to the American Bus Association.
+Legally, charter bus drivers can only drive ten consecutive hours before they are required to take an eight hour break, according to the American Bus Association.
 If your destination will take longer than a 10 hour drive, you’ll need to divide your trip into multiple days.
 This can increase total costs if your bus company charges by the day.

 “Along with the cost of your driver, you’ll pay for his or her hotel rooms,” says Kevin Spencer, guitarist and lead singer of Electric Avenue.
 “Remember to get them at least a 3 star hotel room.
 Saving $40 on a hotel room isn’t something you would appreciate your clients doing to you.
 Treat the driver as a family member, he’s there to keep you safe.”